 - Health diagnosis from a paediatrician

-At regular Achievement Team Meetings, staff discuss the progress and attainment of all children in the school.
-They can refer any child they feel may have additional needs to the Inclusion Team for further discussion.
+At regular Key Stage Team Meetings, staff discuss the progress and attainment of all children in the school.
+They can refer any child they feel may have additional needs to the SENCo for further discussion.
 Children we feel have special needs will be placed on an SEN register.
 You will be informed if we do this for your child.

 The school will always talk with you if we feel your child may have additional needs and will gain parental consent before any referrals are made to outside agencies.